aviaril/obsidianBackup/Comp Sci/CourseWork/Bugs temporary.md

 Camera View angles
 should be limited to 8 below player and 16 above, this means the camera will not break as the angle will never get too high

+## Seizures
+after trying to make the player rotate with the camera